Household hazardous waste

 Needles and diabetic-testing strips

-The Volusia County Health Department provides a sharps program for users of insulin and other injectable medications.
+The Florida Department of Health in Volusia County provides a sharps program for users of insulin and other injectable medications.

-Residents may drop off needles, lancets and diabetic testing strips in approved red sharps containers without charge at these Volusia County Health Department Environmental Health offices:
+Residents may drop off needles, lancets and diabetic testing strips in approved red sharps containers without charge at these Florida Department of Health offices:

-Additional drop off sites for properly contained needles, lancets and diabetic testing strips are available at Volusia County's household hazardous waste facilities at:
+Additional drop off sites for properly contained needles, lancets and diabetic testing strips are available at these Volusia County's household hazardous waste facilities:

 - West Volusia Transfer Station, 3151 E. New York Ave., DeLand